1982 Grand Prairie warehouse shootings: Truck hijacking and car chase

-Eventually Parish left the building and approached an 18-wheeler tractor-trailer loaded with cookies.
-Its driver, Carl Lorentz, at the sight of the gunman jumped out of the truck, breaking his foot.
-Hijacking the truck, Parish left the compound of Jewel-T warehouse and, chased by police by now, raced at 70 mph through downtown Grand Prairie.
-After 1 1/2 miles Parish neared a police barricade, where he was shot at by police officer Alan T. Patton and crashed into a police car, knocking the officer across the street.
-Patton suffered multiple fractures and a punctured lung.
+Parish left the building and approached an 18-wheeler tractor-trailer loaded with cookies.
+Parish engaged in a scuffle with the truck's driver, Carl Lorentz, during which Lorentz broke his foot and fled.
+Hijacking the truck, Parish left the compound of Jewel-T warehouse and drove through downtown Grand Prairie, chased by police.
+After 1.5 mi, Parish neared a police barricade, where he was shot at by police officer Alan T. Patton, who was taking cover behind his patrol car.
+Parish intentionally crashed into Patton's vehicle at 70 mph, flinging the patrol car 20 ft back while Patton was thrown back between 50 ft and 100 ft, sustaining a fractured ankle, a broken jaw, a punctured lung, and several lacerations to the face.
 The truck then knocked down a utility pole and crashed, together with another car, into a building owned by the E.L.
 Murphy Trucking Company.
 Upon hitting the wall the truck overturned.
-Parish crawled out of his vehicle, shooting at the officers, and made his way into the building through a hole in a wall, where he was killed by police with seven or eight shots at 8:27 a.m.
+Parish crawled out of the stolen vehicle, shooting at the officers, and made his way into the building through a hole in a wall, where he was killed by police with seven or eight shots at 8:27 a.m.
+The shooting had lasted 25 minutes.

-During the shooting Parish had used all three of his weapons, mostly the M1 carbine (which he fired about 28 times) and his revolver; only one shot was fired with his semi-automatic pistol.
+During the shooting, Parish had used all three of his weapons, mostly the M1 carbine (which he fired about 28 times) and his revolver; only one shot was fired with his semi-automatic pistol.